 I am a Sussex-based Systemic and Family Psychotherapist working with individuals, couples and families.

-My work is focused on developing understanding of ourselves and our relationships, to enhance emotional wellbeing, connection and communication.
-This is through exploring presenting problems, relationship dynamics, patterns, narratives, contexts and beliefs.
+My approach is focused on developing understanding of ourselves and our relationships, to enhance emotional wellbeing, connection and communication.
+This is through exploring experiences, important relationships, attachments, narratives, hopes, needs and beliefs.

 M. A. in Systemic Psychotherapy, Tavistock and Portman NHS Trust.